doowb/iterator-streams/README.md

 # iterator-streams [![NPM version](https://badge.fury.io/js/iterator-streams.svg)](http://badge.fury.io/js/iterator-streams)  [![Build Status](https://travis-ci.org/doowb/iterator-streams.svg)](https://travis-ci.org/doowb/iterator-streams)

-> Iterator over a stack of functions.
+> Iterate over a stack of functions.

 This module is intended to be used with [loader-cache](https://github.com/jonschlinkert/loader-cache)but may be used by itself or in other modules.